DeimosDeist/gausserr/README.md

 I think there are better ones out there, I just could not find a good enough website that did not make me want to quit.

+## Features

+- Enter an equation with variables and their associated errors.
+- Optional: Provide values for the variables to compute actual and relative errors.
+- Displays symbolic and numerical results.

+## Usage
+Run the program as an executable or as a script and enter the equations.
+Variables _can_ be longer than just one letter.
+The result can be copied afterwards.

+## Known issues
+If there are numbers in your Equation (e.g. 3*b + x) then there is a bug where it does not give a symbolic answer.
+The answer seems to be correct nevertheless and if you need the symbolic you can just add a variable instead of the number with error 0 and then replace it again.
+This works fine.
 ---
 ## Building